 Long Bay Wetland Nature Reserve is the front door to an extensive foot-trail network stretching from the Brigade Bay area, over Mount Artaban, and into Halkett Bay Provincial Park.
 The reserve is open to visitors enjoying light recreational activities, such as walking and nature appreciation.
 To make sure the headwaters this reserve protects are not damaged, please stay on established trails and refrain from littering.
 No camping, fires, hunting or motorized vehicles are allowed.

-The Gambier Island Conservancy and Sunshine Coast Conservation Association hold a conservation covenant on the Long Bay Wetland Nature Reserve and the Conservancy manages the property on behalf of the Islands Trust Fund.
+The Gambier Island Conservancy and Sunshine Coast Conservation Association hold a conservation covenant on the Long Bay Wetland Nature Reserve and the Conservancy manages the property on behalf of the Islands Trust Conservancy.
 The reserve is monitored regularly by volunteers to keep track of the changing management needs of this sensitive area.

-Because of the past forestry activity in and around the reserve, the Islands Trust Fund's management priority for the site is allowing natural succession of the forest to continue with little human intervention.
-Where appropriate, the Islands Trust Fund, with the help of the Conservancy, may help this process along by removing invasive plant species and planting tree seedlings.
+Because of the past forestry activity in and around the reserve, the Islands Trust Conservancy's management priority for the site is allowing natural succession of the forest to continue with little human intervention.
+Where appropriate, the Islands Trust Conservancy, with the help of the Conservancy, may help this process along by removing invasive plant species and planting tree seedlings.
 The management plan for Long Bay Wetland Nature Reserve can be viewed here.